 Quick Answer

-Drive XLR8 Herbicide Accelerate proved most effective in head-to-head testing, killing mature crabgrass within 24 hours.
+Drive XLR8 Herbicide Accelerate proved most effective in independent head-to-head testing, killing mature crabgrass within 24 hours.
 Products containing quinclorac as the active ingredient consistently outperform general-purpose herbicides like Tenacity for crabgrass control.

 Key Takeaways